cartigli/vault/xsorted()/III SQL/ZVI Window Functions.md

 *With the Partitions By emp_no and Ordered By salary, changing the row_num of the Where clause makes the query return the second row of every partition from the Select statement.*

 ""Retrieve the employee number (emp_no) and the highest contract salary value (salary, using the alias max_salary) for all managers.
-_To obtain the desired output, modify the following query, which finds the department managers' lowest salaries._""
+To obtain the desired output, modify the given query, which finds the department managers' lowest salaries.""
 ```mysql
 SELECT a.emp_no,
 	a.salary AS max_salary FROM (